Muscle Building Home Exercises

 - Weight should stay on your heels all throughout

-The great thing about push-ups is that it can work the shoulders, triceps, chest, and core.
+The great thing about push-ups is that they can work the shoulders, triceps, chest, and core.
 It’s a simple and complete muscle-building exercise.
 Here are the steps you can follow to do push-ups:

 - Place your hands on the ground keeping them a bit wider than shoulder-width apart